 It’s a reminder that we should get all of our front braking out of the way before entering any corner.

-Some riders still prefer to hold a bit of rear braking through a corner, but never front brakes.
+Some riders still prefer to hold a bit of rear braking through a corner, but not front brakes.
+Leave that to the professionals.

 And remember the word of world champion driver Stirling Moss: “It is better to go into a corner slow and come out fast, than to go in fast and come out dead.”